 I was happy to learn that Peter wasn't weary of my ongoing Carnegie quest.
 Some might consider it an obsession, but Peter termed it a "beneficial appreciation."
 He thought "obsession" had a negative connotation, and he saw nothing negative about my pursuit and celebration of the libraries.
 Even though I've been to hundreds, I was excited about the string of them that awaited me in Illinois.
-However similar they may be, each has a distinctive quality and radiates an unmistakable aura from generations of patrons who have loved it and spent countless hours of contentment within its confines.
+However similar they may be, each has a distinct quality and radiates an unmistakable aura from generations of patrons who have loved it and spent countless hours of contentment within its confines.
 These masses have left an immeasurable residue of gratitude for the hours and hours of reading pleasure their library has provided them.
 I can feel it from miles away and I like to think I may contribute to the aura myself, cross-pollinating them as I hop from one to another and linger within their confines.

 My first Carnegie in Illinois came in Edwardsville twenty miles from East St. Louis following old Route 66.
 It took me past the Cahokia Mounds World Heritage Site.
 Though it was well beyond the decrepit perimeter of East St. Louis, there were dumpy mobile-home parks on either side of the park.
 I had climbed the mounds three years ago with Janina when we drove down to New Orleans visiting mounds all along the Mississippi, so I just let my gaze take them in, the largest Monks Mound to my left with its staircase to its summit and smaller mounds and the Park Headquarters on the other side of the highway.